 When I heard about her death years later I didn’t cry.
 Let’s face it.
 I’m a building contractor in New Jersey.
 Guys like me don’t cry.
 Besides I don’t want to think about that side of her life and her struggles with inner demons and substance abuse.

 For me the Real Whitney Houston will always be the one I met.
-She was a beautiful charming woman singing with a friend on a warm summer day just for the pure joy of being alive.
+The Whitney Houston I knew was the beautiful charming woman singing with a friend on a warm summer day; just for the pure joy of being alive.
+Goodby Whitney.